bootlin/simplest-yocto-setup/README.md

 # Initialize the build environment
 . openembedded-core/oe-init-build-env

-# For i.MX93, you will have to accept the NXP EULA, after reading
+# For i.MX93, you will have to accept the NXP licenses, after reading their
-# meta-kiss/recipes-bsp/firmware-imx/files/EULA:
+# text in meta-kiss/recipes-bsp/firmware-imx/files:
-echo 'LICENSE_FLAGS_ACCEPTED += "NXP_EULA_v58"' >> conf/site.conf
+echo 'LICENSE_FLAGS_ACCEPTED += "NXP_EULA_v57 NXP_EULA_v58"' >> conf/site.conf

 # Run your first build
 bitbake kiss-image